graduate | admissions

-ALL PARTS OF THE APPLICATION MUST BE SUBMITTED BY JANUARY 10; NO GRACE PERIOD.
+ALL PARTS OF THE APPLICATION MUST BE SUBMITTED BY THE APPLICATION DEADLINE; NO GRACE PERIOD.

 A faculty committee will review all completed applications.
 It is the responsibility of the applicant to ensure that the application is complete.
 Any incomplete applications will not be reviewed.